-Creative employees drive the competitiveness of an organization by coming up with incremental improvements to existing products or services or radical new ideas that can potentially give birth to new markets and industries.
+Creative employees drive the competitiveness of an organization by coming up with incremental improvements to existing products or services or radically new ideas that can potentially give birth to new markets and industries.

 (Photo Credit: Steve Jurvetson)

-Key to creative management within your organization is increasing efficiency and productivity while maintaining a desired quality level.
-This however is not always that straightforward as the creative process is often complicated and occasionally chaotic.
+The key to creative management within your organization is increasing efficiency and productivity while maintaining the desired quality level.
+This, however, is not always that straightforward as the creative process is often complicated and occasionally chaotic.

 People are at their most creative when they are in their element as suggested by research undertaken by Sir Ken Robinson or when they are in a state of incredible concentration and deep focus as a result of undertaking an enjoyable and rewarding task as per the “flow” concept put forward by Mihaly Csikszentmihalyi.